Guangzhou Metro: Line 6

 The first stage of Line 6, a 24.5 km long phase one runs from Xunfenggang to Changban with 22 stations.
 It began service on 28 December 2013 and contains three elevated stations along the route.
-Construction of a 10-station, 17.5 km long extension to Xiangxue from Changban is entered revenue service in 2016.
-The line runs four-car trains, but stations of the east extension starting with South China Botanical Garden will be constructed with a provision to accommodate six-car trains in preparation for a route split in the future.
+A 10-station, 17.5 km long extension to Xiangxue from Changban entered revenue service in 2016.
+The line runs four-car trains, but stations on the east extension starting with South China Botanical Garden are constructed with a provision to accommodate six-car trains in preparation for a route split in the future.
+All stations in the line except Xunfenggang, Hengsha and Shabei are underground.
 Line 6's color is maroon.